Introduction

 Crosschain Messaging Layer

-The Crosschain Messaging layer establishes the critical information infrastructure to enable trusted interoperation between blockchain or DLT networks.
+The Crosschain Messaging layer establishes the peer-to-peer communications infrastructure that enables interoperation between blockchain or DLT networks.

 Crosschain message relays